Why should I hire an experienced professional for my newborn session?

 When should I book my newborn session?

-It’s never too early.
+It’s never too early!
 Newborn sessions fill up far in advance and because we rarely know the exact date that your little one will arrive, I keep the sessions I book limited so we can be sure to fit them all in!
 As soon as you know your due date, contact me.
 I simply mark that date down and you’re set!
 We will schedule the shoot once your little one is born.
-It’s best to photograph them before they are 2 weeks old.
+It’s best to photograph them before they are 3 weeks old.
 If your son is getting circumcised, we will wait at least 5 days after the procedure to allow plenty of time for healing.
-Newborn sessions are usually done on weekday evenings.
+Newborn sessions are usually done on weekday mornings.
 Please let me know if you will need a weekend at the time of booking.
+Due to the unpredictable nature of babies actual birthday, weekends cannot be guaranteed.

 Can my newborns siblings be in the pictures?